Resume Annex

 Canva Resume is a genuinely excellent tool if visual presentation is your priority.
 Its template library is deep, the drag-and-drop editor is polished, and the results can look stunning — particularly for roles in creative industries, design, marketing, and branding where a distinctive layout can help you stand out.
 Canva's free tier is generous, and its paid plan unlocks even more design assets at a competitive price point.
 For anyone who wants full control over typography, color, and layout, Canva is hard to beat.

 Resume Annex approaches the job search differently.
-It's built around the full arc — from optimizing your resume against a specific job description to discovering relevant openings across nine or more job boards, to practicing for interviews with questions tailored to the actual role and company.
+It's built around the full arc — from optimizing your resume against a specific job description to discovering relevant openings across eight job boards, to practicing for interviews with questions tailored to the actual role and company.
 Every AI-suggested change comes with a plain-English explanation so you always understand what changed and why.
 If you're a job seeker who wants ongoing career intelligence — salary benchmarks, skill gap analysis, market trends — rather than a one-time document output, Resume Annex is designed for that workflow.

 Side-by-side comparison